 Climate change deniers mainly from the United States represents an ultra-conservative climate-denying pressure group that is associated with the libertarian party.
 However, being against a welfare State with more freedom to citizens especially concerning taxes and more private responsibility, does not seems to have any relation to climate change or no protection to the environment.
 It supposes a different investment and management rather than a liberal perspective that still believes the State must take responsibility and action in those issues that cannot be lending only on private hands.
 Just because there are about humanity.
 When human rights and security are not guaranteed is not possible to rely on the private sector but to cooperate, together under a legal framework of monitoring.

-Recent COP25 in Madrid exposure that there is an excess of politics and a little of the so-called “climate diplomacy”, in fact when we thought about US Paris agreement withdrawal, we tend to associate as a failure on negotiation as one of the most important countries in the world is out.
+Recent COP25 in Madrid exposure that there is an excess of politics and a little of the so-called “climate diplomacy”, in fact when we reflect about US Paris agreement withdrawal, we see that is a failure on negotiation.
 However, we see that consensus -even for those countries that pacifically accepted on their public speeches- is difficult because of politics and financial interests rather than a philosophy against climate change.
 Is it so that we need to work on the weakness: leadership-politics-transparency-accountability.